somiyagawa/SINUHE-the-Hierotyper/README.md

 ## 0. preamble

 * Made by [So Miyagawa](https://uni-goettingen.academia.edu/SoMiyagawa)
-* Tools made in ruby etc. for So's work on Coptic Digital Humanities
+* Tools made in ruby etc. for So's work on Coptic and Ancient Egyptian Digital Humanities
 * Feel free to use, but almost no documentation.
 * Also, I did a contribution to recode_coptic.pl
  * (https://github.com/somiyagawa/converters_perl/blob/master/recode_coptic.pl)